HPI-Information-Systems/SURAGH/README.md

 or for IDE, you can set the arguments in the `Run Configuration`.

-The algorithm takes CSV files as input and outputs two CSV files, (1) includes pattern schema for the input file, (2) contains indices of ill- and well-formed records.
+The algorithm takes a CSV file as input and outputs two CSV files, (1) includes pattern schema for the input file, (2) contains indices of ill- and well-formed records.
-Two sample output files (PatternSchema, ResultIndicies) have been attached to the repository for reference.
+The Two sample output files (PatternSchema, ResultIndicies) are attached to the repository for reference.

 - Please follow the following order for the input arguments (1) Input file path
 	(2) File path for the schema output
-	(3) File path for the detailed results
+	(3) File path for the indices of ill- and well-formed records